jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 ### Your Exam
 Now comes the fun part: the exam.
 Is it intimidating?
 Yes.
 Is it impossible?
 Absolutely not.
 How you conquer the OSCP weighs heavily on your preparation and how well you did your preparation.
 This much is obvious, but what what may not be as obvious is your mindset going into the exam.
+Conquer your mindset as well.
 Be as confident in your skillset, lab preparation, methodology, and note-taking abilities as you possibly can.

 > *"Every battle is won or lost before it is ever fought." - Sun Tzu*